Category Theory of Symbolic Dynamics: The Symbolic Categories and their Morphisms

 The main motivation for the endomorphism categories (K/T/M/P)1 are cellular automata, which in our formalism are endomorphisms of the full shift objects $S^\Z$ for all alphabets $S$.
 The pointed categories P(1/2/3) are generalizations of full shifts, and the addition of special uniform points is motivated by certain categorical constructions that it enables, and the fact that the existence of a fixed uniform point (a \emph{quiescent state}) is often assumed in the study of cellular automata.

-In some abstract sense, the theory of symbolic dynamics is the study of K3, and that of cellular automata is the study of P1.
 An a posteriori motivation for having this many categories is that we find many subtle differences between them.
-For example, only the categories M1 and T1 have identical columns in Table~\ref{tab:Morphisms}, which summarizes the characterizations of different types of epic and monic morphisms.
+For example, only the categories M1 and T1, as well as K3 and K4, have identical columns in Table~\ref{tab:Morphisms}, which summarizes the characterizations of different types of epic and monic morphisms.

 We now begin to classify the morphisms of the symbolic categories.
 The characterizations we obtain are summarized in Table~\ref{tab:Morphisms}.